PhilipAB/chaos-ebpf/README.md

 - **Knowledge Requirements**: While the tool abstracts away the complexities of eBPF, a solid understanding of networking is necessary to use it effectively and safely.
 - **Current Limitations**: This tool is only a prototype and still in beta stage.
 Some functions were only implemented partly and need to be refined in the future.
 Before releasing a 1.0 version, the chaining of eBPF needs to be implemented and thus supported fully.
 Moreover, the packet corruption function is under development due to challenges with the eBPF verifier.
 I am actively troubleshooting this issue.

+**Update - 06.02.2024**: During testing applying the newly created [chaos scenario](/scripts/chaos_scenario_1.sh) it was determined, that the port filtering for the **bandwidth manager** is only working for TCP and not for UDP.
+Maybe this problem lies within the [config.h file](/ebpf/config/config.h) during port processing (line 205 - 278) but further debugging is needed to fix this error.
+Port filtering for TCP is more important since this ensures, that our API is still accessable.
+But port filtering for UDP is also desireable ... right now for the bandwidth manager it just works along all ports for UDP.
+The interesting/weird thing is, that the packet loss generator is not affected by this.
+For this chaos function, the port filtering works without problems.
+Further testing is needed for the other chaos functions (Delay/Jitter generator and duplication generator... is this a general problem with our eBPF programs using the TC hook?)

+During a recent testing phase applying the newly created [chaos scenario](/scripts/chaos_scenario_1.sh), unfortunately I encountered a new issue.
+It has been observed that the port filtering functionality of the bandwidth manager only works correctly for TCP traffic, with UDP traffic not being filtered as expected.
+This discrepancy might be rooted in the port processing segment of our [config.h file](/ebpf/config/config.h) file (specifically lines 205 to 278).
+Further investigation and debugging are required to address this issue.

+It's important to note that TCP port filtering remains a critical feature to maintain accessibility to our API.
+However, achieving UDP port filtering is also a goal, as it currently defaults to a state where our chaos function is not applied at all to UDP traffic, if port filtering is activated.
+Interestingly, the packet loss generator does not exhibit this issue, indicating that port filtering operates as intended for this specific chaos function.

+It is necessary continuing to test other chaos functions, including the Delay/Jitter generator and the duplication generator, to ascertain if this is a broader issue affecting our eBPF programs utilizing the TC hook.
+Further updates will be provided as the investigation progresses.

 ## Current release
 The publicly available and offical container image can be found [here](https://hub.docker.com/repository/docker/philipab/chaos-ebpf).
 The newest release tag is [0.3.0-beta](https://hub.docker.com/layers/philipab/chaos-ebpf/0.3.0-beta/images/sha256-0672b428c2dd5c20b1097fb586778c9bab03ca0f2906635256006fc4a9d0af29).